GameWyrm/OuterRelics/README.md

   * START OF LOOP HINTS: At the beginning of a loop, you'll be given a hint to the location of one key you don't have.
 You can set the number of loops that must pass before you start getting hints, or disable the feature entirely.

   * STAT SCREEN MUSIC: At the end of a run a stat screen will show up.
-This screen has custom music arranged by GameWyrm.
+This screen has custom music arranged by GameWyrm, which you can listen to [here](https://youtu.be/nEuI75Owb_4).
 If you don't like this music, you can disable it.

 * ADVANCED: These are settings designed for users creating Outer Relics addons or attempting to fix bugs.